 My long-term goal is to provide the theoretical foundations for designing AI systems that are capable of effective partnership in sustainable and efficient collaborations of automated agents as well as of automated agents and people.

-The main focus of my doctoral thesis was a new and exciting research topic we call Goal Recognition Design, which facilitates understanding the goals of acting agents through the analysis and redesign of goal recognition models
+The main focus of my doctoral thesis at the Technion - Israel Institute of Technology is a new and exciting research topic we call Goal Recognition Design, which facilitates the ability to infer the goals of acting agents through the analysis and redesign of goal recognition environments.